 A minimum of two permanent college employees should serve as administrators of college-affiliated social media profiles.
 Students should not serve as sole administrators for college-affiliated student organization profiles.
 Contact information for administrators should be posted and must be provided to the college communications office.

-College departments, divisions and programs are not permitted to promote or sponsor external social media profiles, mobile applications and/or websites unless preapproved by the director of the communications office or her/his designee.
+College departments, divisions, programs, and officially sanctioned student organizations are not permitted to establish or sponsor external social media profiles, mobile applications and/or websites unless preapproved by the Director of the Communications or her/his designee.

-The college, at the discretion of the director of the communications office, may require the removal of content or profiles that do not adhere to these guidelines.
+The college, at the discretion of the Director of the Communications, may require the removal of content or profiles that do not adhere to these guidelines.

 The following best practices apply to those posting on behalf of an official college or district unit, though the guidelines may be helpful for anyone posting on social media in any capacity.